Substack and Ghost are 2 of the most popular options for creators these days. Their focus is on monetizing content, mostly with memberships.

 On Ghost, it's possible to make money with memberships and display ads.

-Memberships work well for newsletters or episodic posts (think about books), and display ads monetize informational content better.
+Memberships work well for newsletters or episodic posts (think about books) and display ads to monetize informational content.

 Who wins this category?